 This post is to give suggestions for those who have been accepted into Peace Corps Namibia and are beginning to pack for service here.

 There are some things I wish I had known before coming to Namibia.
-First, you can buy just about everything you need here, such as: shampoo and conditioner (Treseme, Pantene, John Frieda are some examples), contact solution (Opti Free and other brands), Q-tips, clothes (especially in Windhoek and other towns), etc. Also, in regards to anything medical, you can get most things from PCMO, like sunscreen (not waterproof), floss, condoms, mosquito repellant, chapstick, bandaids, vitamins, etc. Bring travel-sized containers because I have yet to find any travel-sized containers here.
-Also, the water here is pretty okay to drink, but Peace Corps still provides water filters and iodine tablets.
+First, you can buy just about everything you need here, such as: shampoo and conditioner (Treseme, Pantene, John Frieda are some examples), contact solution (Opti Free, Renu, Biotrue, and Clean Care), Q-tips, clothes (especially in Windhoek and other towns), etc. Also, in regards to anything medical, you can get most things from PCMO, like sunscreen (not waterproof), floss, condoms, mosquito repellant, chapstick, bandaids, vitamins, etc. Also, the water here is pretty okay to drink, but Peace Corps still provides water filters and iodine tablets (useful if you are hiking Fish River).
 They also provide a mosquito net and a green trunk that can be locked.
 You can get everything you really need here or sent in a care package later, so don’t stress about forgetting something.

 Luggage & Travel Items:

 - 65 L Backpack – I was able to use this for my carry-on, but for South African Airlines, the weight limit for a carry-on is 18 Ib.
 I would recommend getting a large backpack for traveling; it makes life so much easier.

 - 1 Crossbody bag

 - REI Compressible Sleeping Bag – I highly suggest bringing a sleeping bag that is compressible– it’s easier to travel with and I actually use it pretty frequently when I stay with other volunteers or at night when it gets cold.